Healthy Homes Assessment Wellington Central

 Wellington Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Wellington Central and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Wellington Central and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records to demonstrate the compliance with any Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

-• Property managers and private landlords should make sure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2024